urbanware-org/xicht/README.md

 ### Source code

-The project was once written in 2015 using *Microsoft Visual Studio 2012 Express* (if I remember it right) and before uploading it here the binary has been compiled with *Visual Studio 2015 Community Edition*.
+The latest version of *Xicht* was compiled with *Microsoft Visual Studio 2026 Community Edition*.
+I assume that the source code can also be opened and modified using older versions, but I can't say for sure.

 Feel free to modify!